MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 If the [available-to-promise (ATP) settings are enabled](#enable-the-atp-settings), the **Inventory Availability Date** and **Estimated Shipment Date** values for the product will be updated on the backordered lines.

 The following illustration shows an example of an order orchestration journey that has a policy-based fulfillment assignment.

 ![Orchestration journey with a policy-based fulfillment assignment.](media/SampleOrch.png)

 The example in the following illustration highlights key updates that are made to sales order lines when they are backordered.
+The order line is updated with a **State** value of **Sale Order Product on Hold** and a **Status Reason** value of **Backorder Hold**.
+The **Estimated Shipment Date** and **Inventory Availability Date** values are also updated.

 ![Key updates to backordered sales order lines.](media/BackorderHold.png)